simplajs/simpla-collection/README.md

 <link rel="import" href="/bower_components/simpla-collection/simpla-collection.html">
 ```

 And then use it on your page wherever you want to create a collection of items.
 Specify a content path (where the collection's data will be stored on Simpla's API) in a `path` attribute.
-Define the template for the items in your collection in a `<template>` element inside simpla-collection.
+Define the template for your items in a `<template>` inside simpla-collection.
 Simpla-collection also exposes an `[item]` key to use in the paths of Simpla elements inside your template.

 ```html
 <simpla-collection path="/collection">